goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

 <a name="KnownIssues"></a>
 ## Known Issues ##

+1) This program cannot reliably know if environment variables have been used to alter the locations where configuration files are stored.
+Therefore this program will only back up configuration files stored in default locations.

-1) From BackupGnuCash version 1.20 15 Jul 2016, Java 1.8.0_72 (8u72) or later is
+2) From BackupGnuCash version 1.20 15 Jul 2016, Java 1.8.0_72 (8u72) or later is
    required due to bug https://bugs.openjdk.java.net/browse/JDK-8136838 as the value of ComboBox.getValue() was not correct in previous versions.

-   As of 15 Jul 2016, the current Java version on Windows is 1.8.0_92 and on Ubuntu 16.04 is 1.8.0_91.
+   As of 24 Feb 2019, the current Java version on Windows is 1.8.0_201, Ubuntu 16.04 is 1.8.0_191 and Ubuntu 18.04 is 1.8.0_191.
-   Ubuntu 16.04 openjfx is version 8u60-b27-4 which works so long as when adding a new book, ENTER is pressed after typing a new book name into the Book combobox.
+   Ubuntu 16.04 openjfx is version 8u60-b27-4 (1.8.0_60) which works so long as when adding a new book, ENTER is pressed after typing a new book name into the Book combobox.
 I.e. Press ENTER before leaving the combobox.

-2) Any new book added to the Book combobox is added to the end of the combobox dropdown list, rather than in it's sorted position.
+3) Any new book added to the Book combobox is added to the end of the combobox dropdown list, rather than in it's sorted position.
 The book settings are sorted before they are saved to the defaultProperties file, so the combobox dropdown list will be sorted next time the program is started.